Kristina01111000/Drws_site/README.md

 6/25
 For next week:
 Finish homepage
-White text for dark green background
-Make light green background a darker green, with white font Make the fonts bigger, like 14 or 16
-For get you r 4 element balance score section switch the picture to the side, put the button below the image

 For element images, make them go widescreen, then put the text on a background that matches the image, make text white, leave a space between the text and the next image
 For heading switch to with dr w as your guide, make the drw part smaller text, make other part bigger Center the buttons
-Get the yoga icon, flower of some sort
-Try the orange in spice it up,
 Change 4 element personhood score to your 4 element balance score Put dr ws videos page under health topics, remove the stuff on the page from header On yoga and you page , remove free wording, put the image up higher, after the three bullet points, after image put “click here for more”,links to